Hammad-Akbar/poligram/README.md

 # lecture-10-react

 Let's get React up and running with Flask.
-Run these commands in your Project 2 (or scratch) folder.
+If you navigate to the folder now and try to run the python file, we will get a blank page in our browser preview.
+We want the browser to display **Hello World from React!!!**.
+In order to do that, we need to install some libraries to get our client-side code up and running!

 ## Upgrade Node version to 7